yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 ## Getting started with this assignment

-We have invited all students to our organization.
-Check your northeastern email (or your spam/junk folder) and accept the invitation to join neu-cs4530.

 Start by accepting our [invitation](https://classroom.github.com/a/VQb9V2XG).
 It will create a Github repository for you which will include the starter code for this assignment.
-In case you have enrolled in the course recently, you may not find your name in the student list (which was populated with the list of enrolled students at the start of the semester, Wednesday night) or may not have received the invitation to join the org.
+In case you have enrolled in the course recently, you may not find your name in the student list (which was populated with the list of enrolled students at the start of the semester).
 Please create a piazza post to contact us and we will add you to the Github Classroom roster.

+If you are having difficulty accessing the repo, one possible reason could be that github classroom did not sucessfully add you to the organization.
+(Update 9/5: we have invited all students to our organization.
+Check your northeastern email or your spam/junk folder and accept the invitation to join neu-cs4530.
+You can also view invitations from [github site](github.com/settings/organizations)).
+If you facing this issue, please create a piazza post to contact us and we will send you invitation again.

 If you are new to Git, you may want to work on "Learning Basics of Git" [assignment](https://classroom.github.com/a/QkL5qQ90) first!